Simosuchus: Paleobiogeography

 It is unknown how Simosuchus arrived in Madagascar.
 A similar crocodyliform, Araripesuchus tsangatsangana, is also known from the Maevarano Formation, but its relation to Simosuchus is unclear.
 It has been classified as both a notosuchian and a basal neosuchian in various phylogenetic analyses.
 Nearly all notosuchians are known from Gondwana, the southern supercontinent that existed throughout much of the Mesozoic and encompassed South America, Africa, India, Australia, and Antarctica.
 Libycosuchus, regarded as one of the closest relatives of Simosuchus, lived in Egypt.
 Unresolved relationships among notosuchians along with an incomplete fossil record have made it difficult to determine the biogeographic origins of Simosuchus.

+Adults of Simosuchus clarki may have been eaten by adults of the snake Madtsoia madagascariensis, though such large prey would have caused injuries for the snake.